The Omega as a Router

 Please keep in mind that 1st generation WPA is not secure.

-Once you have finished customizing the WiFi network, run the following command to restart the WiFi network and apply your settings:
+Once you have finished customizing the WiFi network settings, run the following command to restart the WiFi radio and apply your settings:

 uci set network.wan.ifname='eth0' uci set network.wan.hostname='OnionOmega' uci commit

-Next, you will need to configure the Omega to route packets from the ethernet interface (
+The Omega’s ethernet port is configured to act as a network client by default.
+So we will just need to configure the Omega to route packets from the ethernet networ interface (

 Find the block that looks something like the following: